main logo icon

 What is the average time to exploit a vulnerability in 2026?

 The mean time to exploit was estimated at negative seven days in 2025, meaning exploitation is routinely occurring before a patch is even released.
 CrowdStrike's 2026 Global Threat Report finds 42 percent of exploited vulnerabilities were attacked before public disclosure, and the initial-access-broker handoff to a ransomware affiliate now averages 22 seconds, per Mandiant M-Trends 2026.
+Verizon's 2026 DBIR puts the median time to fully remediate a critical vulnerability at 43 days, up from 32 the year before, so the defensive clock is moving the wrong way.

 How many zero-day vulnerabilities were exploited in the wild in 2025?